freeCodeCamp/freeCodeCamp/guide/english/algorithms/index.md

 freeCodeCamp's curriculum heavily emphasizes creating algorithms.
 This is because learning algorithms is a good way to practice programming skills.
 Interviewers most commonly test candidates on algorithms during developer job interviews.

+#### Practise for placements
+There are many sites helpful for practising for placements.The best ones are:
+1)HackerRank
+2)HackerEarth
+3)Codechef
+4)LeetCode
+5)Interviewbit
+6)GeeksforGeeks

 ### Further Resources

 [Intro to Algorithms | Crash Course: Computer Science](https://www.youtube.com/watch?v=rL8X2mlNHPM)